vfmd/vfmd-spec/specification.md

         If _title string_ is not null, the _title string_ shall be used
         as the title of the image.
 The [image-alt-text-string] shall be used as the alternate text for the image.
-For HTML output, the link url of the image should be [attribute-value-escaped]; the title of the image and the alternate text for the image should be [de-escaped] and then [attribute-value-escaped].
+For HTML output, the link url of the image should be [URL-escaped]; the title of the image and the alternate text for the image should be [de-escaped] and then [attribute-value-escaped].